How Does IRS View the Mileage to and from Work?

 Example:

-During the year, he incurred a total of $650 for parking and $700 for tolls.
+He incurred a total of $650 for parking and $700 for tolls.

 Calculate his total mileage deduction for the year.